SamTheMan122/DODGERSWIN-Notifier/README.md

 To automatically have texts sent, set a task schedule on your Windows PC.

-1. Download the DODGERSWIN.exe file
+1. Download the DODGERSWIN.exe file from the [latest release](https://github.com/SamTheMan122/DODGERSWIN-Notifier/releases/tag/v1.0.0)
 2. Open the Task Scheduler (Ex: use Win + S and type in 'Task Scheduler'
 3. Select **Create Task**
 4. Add a name and a description